sireum/v2-website/website-sireum/source/def-news.rst

     <li>

-      Eclipse Kepler and associated plugins have been updated in Sireum Distro to SR1
+      <a href="http://eclipse.org">Eclipse</a> Kepler and associated plugins have been updated in Sireum Distro to SR1

       &nbsp;&nbsp; <span data-livestamp="2013-10-11T00:00:00-0600"></span>